manussawee/SupremeLibrary/README.md

 `true` will be returned, if compilation was succeed.You may call `$myJudge->cmp_msg` to see the compile message after call the `compile()` function.

 #####4.
-Execute your executed file with input file and get time and memory usage if they lower than limited.
+Execute your compiled file with input file and get time and memory usage if they lower than limited.

     <?php
     include('path/to/your/SupremeLibrary.php');